-It is described in Bhagavad Gita Chapter 2, Verse 10-16, that on seeing grief-stricken Arjun, god smilingly said that Oh Arjun!
+It is described in Bhagavad Gita Chapter 2, Verse 10-16, that on seeing grief-stricken Arjun, God smilingly said that O Arjun!
 You are grieving on an unregretful thing and are giving knowledge like a pandit.
-Learned people do not worry about death.
-It is not that you, all these soldiers, and I were never there before or will never be.
+Learned people do not worry about life and death.
+It is not that you, all these soldiers, and I were never there before or will never be ahead.
 Therefore, gather the courage to bear sorrow-joys and we all are in the cycle of life-death.

-The meaning of Bhagavad Gita Chapter 2, Verse 17 is that Kaal God is saying that Arjun we all (you, I, and all living beings) are in the cycle of life-death.
-In reality, consider only that God (Purna Brahm) as immortal/eternal by whom all these brahmands have been organised.
-Nobody can destroy that SatPurush.
-His power only is present in every living being and every particle like, sun.
-Even when far, its light and warmth has an effect on the Earth.
+The meaning of Bhagavad Gita Chapter 2, Verse 17 is that Kaal God; the giver of the knowledge of Gita is saying that Arjun we all (you, I, and all living beings) are in the cycle of life-death.
+In reality, consider only that God (Purna Brahm) as immortal/eternal by whom all these Brahmands have been organized.
+Nobody can destroy that immortal SatPurush.
+His power only is present in every living being and every particle; like, Sun.
+Even when far, its light and warmth have an effect on the Earth.

-The translation of Bhagavad Gita Chapter 2, Verse 18 is that this body, made up of five elements, is perishable.
+The translation of Bhagavad Gita Chapter 2, Verse 18 - 20 is that this body, made up of five elements, is perishable.
 The eternal God is said to be imperishable and proofless i.e. a common devotee cannot comprehend that He is said to be always living with the soul of a living being.
+Like in the above example, the sun remains impregnated with the solar power plant, the energy is being absorbed by its power.
+Which is known only by Scientists.
+The ordinary person cannot understand; How are all these fans etc. working?
 [Bhagavad Gita Chapter 13, Verse 21, 22, 23, and in Bhagavad Gita Chapter 15, Verse 8.]
-Therefore, Oh Bharatvanshi Arjun!
+Therefore, O Bharatvanshi Arjun!
 Fight.

 Translation of Bhagavad Gita Chapter 13, Verse 23: - Hence, one who knows SatPurush, Kaal God, and Maya along with the three qualities (gunas), from the core, he, even though engaged in moral obligations in all respects, is not born again.

-Meaning: - Consider the formless power of the Supreme God with the soul as a mobile phone working from a range.
-Though the tower is at one place, it is still connected to its regional mobile phone through its range.
+Meaning: - Consider the formless power of the Supreme God with the soul similar to a mobile phone working from a range.
+Though the tower is in one place, it is still connected to its regional mobile phone through its range.
 Only he can understand this, who has a mobile.
-Similarly, the Supreme God resides in his own place, Satlok and wherever He goes, He keeps the range of His formless power extended to every living being or place i.e. to every living and non-living thing in every brahmand, just as Sun, even when far, keeps its light and invisible warmth (heat) extended to every particle in its capacity zone.
+Similarly, the Supreme God resides in his place, Satlok and wherever He goes, He keeps the range of His formless power extended to every living being or place i.e. to every living and non-living thing in every Brahmand, just as Sun, even when far, keeps its light and invisible warmth (heat) extended to every particle in its capacity zone.
 Likewise, the light and invisible power radiating from the Supreme God’s body is sustaining every living and non-living thing.

 In Bhagavad Gita Chapter 2, Verse 22-23, the state of the soul has been described.